 Patterns of LFT results

-There are two main patterns of liver function test results, and these help identify what the cause of the abnormal results are:
+There are four main patterns of liver function test results, and these help identify what the cause of the abnormal results are.
+In reality, often there is a mixed picture, making interpretation much more difficult!

-- Obstructive – due to bile duct obstruction.
-Remember this could be any part of the ducts, even the little tiny ones, within the liver itself, it doesn’t necessarily mean the common bile duct.
+- Obstructive aka Cholestatic Pattern – due to bile duct obstruction.
+Remember this could be any part of the ducts, even the tiny ones, within the liver itself, it doesn’t necessarily mean the common bile duct.
 This pattern will give:

 - High bilirubin